Explore

 Hosted by Uni of HH Business School

 Assessment based on development and presentation of the pitch and active participation (50/50).
-Course language: English.
-Grading for University of Hamburg students: pass/fail.
+Grading: pass/fail.
+7.5 ECTS credits by University of Hamburg Business School

 Your Guidance